Our staff of highly qualified leaders offer decades of experience caring for others.

 President & Chief Executive Officerceo@hobc.org

 David C. Fielding joined Hospice of Palm Beach County as President and Chief Executive Officer in December 1998.
-Under Mr. Fielding's leadership, Hospice of Palm Beach County has grown by more than 300 patients on a daily basis.
+Under Mr. Fielding's leadership, Hospice of Palm Beach County has grown from caring for approximately 200 patients on a daily basis to more than 1100 patients on a daily basis, branching further out to bring the organization into Broward County.
 Prior to his current position, Mr. Fielding served for two years as Executive Director of United Hospice Incorporated of Lilburn, Georgia, one of the largest hospice companies in the southeastern United States, with eleven offices in Georgia and South Carolina.
 Previously he spent seven years with Vitas Healthcare Corporation, the largest hospice organization in the country.
 During this time he worked in Miami and Boston, and served as Director of Development and Managed Care in Chicago and General Manager in Lombard and Skokie, Illinois.
 Mr. Fielding has a bachelor's of arts in organizational behavior and management from Brown University in Providence, Rhode Island, and a master's of science in health systems management from Rush University in Chicago.
 He is a member of the National Hospice Organization, Florida Hospice & Palliative Care, Inc. and the National Association for Home Care.

 Jacqueline M. Lopez-Devine, MSN, RN